 WHY IS IT IMPORTANT TO KNOW ABOUT MENOPAUSE?

-No one "goes through menopause."
-When a woman becomes menopausal and hormone levels fall, she will remain hormonally deficient for the remaining 1/3 of her life span.
-This is a normal and expected occurrence.
-However, as natural as this event is, it is not benign.
+No one “goes through” menopause.
+When a woman becomes menopausal and her hormone level declines she will remain hormone deficient for the remaining one third of her life.
+This is a normal and expected occurrence but not benign.

-The long-term consequences of hormone deficiency include the potential to impair quality of life, and negatively impact health and longevity. .
-There is an associated increase in coronary artery disease, osteoporosis and strokes.
+The long-term consequences of hormone deficiency include the potential to impair your optimum quality of life,your health and your lifespan.

-What most women mean when they say that they have "gone through menopause," is that they are no longer having the symptoms that are commonly associated with menopause.
-However, even if symptoms subside, any negative affects of hormone deficiency continue, although there may not be an awareness of them.
+What most women mean when they say that they have “gone through menopause,” is that they are no longer having the symptoms such as hot flashes and sweats that are commonly associated with menopause.
+However, even if these symptoms have subsided the negative effects of hormone deficiency will continue.
 For instance, the first sign of coronary artery disease may be a fatal heart attack and the first sign of menopausal bone loss is usually a fracture.